johnvs/process-android-studio-lang-strings/readme.md

 To create files with the strings that need to be translated, follow these steps:
 1. Add a bunch of new strings to the default language file (.../res/values/strings.xml).
 2. Create a directory for the operation (outside of the Android project directory structure).
-3. Copy all the string files from the app into this new directory.
+3. Copy all the string files from the app into this new directory, appending the two letter language code to the filename (i.e. "strings-en.xml", "strings-es.xml", "strings-zh.xml").
 4. Execute pASLS with option -e (export) on the string file directory.
 5. This will result in a new file for each FL string file, named ToBeTranslated-\<language>.csv, for example ToBeTranslated-Chinese.csv.